 But after two weeks of cutting milk and cheese, she felt better about her food choices than she ever had before.
-And after the Columbia mother of three did research on the links between dairy and cancer, she realized the lifestyle change would be necessary for her whole family.
+And after the Columbia mother of three researched the possible links between dairy and some cancers, she decided a lifestyle change would be necessary for her whole family.

 McRae, her husband and her children are part of a growing community of Howard County families making the decision to collectively transition to plant-based and vegan diets, which eliminate animal products like meat and dairy, and sometimes cut out processed oils and sugars as well.